Clinical Cytogenetics, Cancer Genetics and Cell Biology

 In laboratory environments, data typically comes from many different, and often unrelated, sources.
 For example, patient data may be provided by a central laboratory information system (LIS), specimen samples at the lab bench may be identified by bar codes, images are generated by automated scanning systems or interactive capture stations, and external files may need to be kept.

 The highly efficient RapidScore workflow allows for combining manual scoring strategies with the advantages of automated analysis.
 With RapidScore, cells that have been automatically pre-classified can easily be revised and, if required, re-classified with just one keystroke.
-With the dedicated external RapidScore keypad cell classes and the most important navigation features are directly accessible.
+With the external dynamic keypad for RapidScore, cell classes and the most important navigation features are directly accessible.
 New classes of cells can be dynamically defined based on signal and fusion patterns.
 Comprehensive graphs are updated on-the-fly during the scoring procedure.
 RapidScore also supports blind studies with multiple scorers.

 - The pathologist manually selects regions of interest in the overview image.